 1717 Webster is a 25-story, mixed-use residential and office tower in downtown Oakland.
-The building is targeting LEED Silver and is composed of 247 apartment units ranging from studios to two-bedroom units, 5,000 square feet of office space, and 244 residential and public parking spaces.
+The building is composed of 247 apartment units ranging from studios to two-bedroom units, 5,000 square feet of office space, and 244 residential and public parking spaces.

 5,000 SF Office